 Neglect is the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
 Neglect may occur during pregnancy as a result of maternal substance abuse.
-Once a child is born, neglect may involve a parent or carer failing to: provide adequate food, clothing and shelter (including exclusion from home or abandonment); protect a child from physical and emotional harm or danger; ensure adequate supervision (including the use of inadequate care-givers); or ensure access to appropriate medical care or treatment.
-It may also include neglect of, or unresponsiveness to, a child's basic emotional needs.

-The school uses the Graded Care Profile 2 tool to support better identification and intervention in cases of neglect.
+Schools use the Graded Care Profile 2 tool to support better identification and intervention in cases of neglect.
 The Neglect Risk Assessment Tool is used to support with the initial identification of neglect.